coleins/Enquest-Training/Training.md

 ### Company Structure

+#### Holiday

-**Holiday**- This is where you define the holidays that the company recognizes.
+This is where you define the holidays that the company recognizes.
 If holidays arenot defined in the system and employees don't clock the system picks absent. in this new system if you check the repeat holiday checkbox and assign a date for the holiday, you'll not have to redefine the holiday the succeeding years.
 If the holiday falls on a weekend and is pushed to a Monday, you'll have to recreate it manually and slect the monday date but do not select the repeat option.